Philippines Earthquake/sbkinews.in

 Public Reaction and Social Media Response

-The quake served as a reminder to individuals and institutions about the critical importance of disaster preparedness, especially in vulnerable regions.
+The quake served as a wake-up call for individuals and organizations about the importance of disaster preparedness, especially in areas that are vulnerable.

 Philippines Earthquake